xcart/xcart-docs/_pages/kb_en/general_setup/admin/idex.md

 order: 145
 published: false
 ---
-Your store Admin area is the password-protected back office where you can populate your store with products, configure promotions, manage orders and customers, and perform other administrative tasks.
+X-Cart Admin area is the password-protected back office where you can populate your store with products, configure promotions, manage orders and customers, and perform other administrative tasks.
 This section will guide you though the login and password recovery processes and give an overview of management tasks and tools that you might use on a daily basis.

 _In this section_: